Our Family of Companies

 For example, a group life insurance program might only offer temporary term life insurance, but on the individual market, you could also buy permanent life insurance, which doesn't expire and earns cash value that you can use while still alive.

-Supplemental life insurance could also set a maximum limit to how much you could buy — such as between $100,000 to $1 million — whereas an individual life insurance policy could potentially allow you to qualify for more.
+Supplemental life insurance limits the amount you can buy, while individual life insurance allows more.
 The individual policy is yours, so you keep it even after changing jobs.

 On the other hand, with individual life insurance policies, you typically need to go through health underwriting.
 If you have health issues, this could mean paying more for your coverage, and it's possible you won't qualify.
 Supplemental life insurance policies can also offer group discounts, so the premiums could be lower versus an individual policy.